PhenomML/Stats285_F23/hw5_instructions.md

 #### Performing Analysis with Google Colab.

 1. Open the `HW5_analysis.ipynb` notebook on the Github website.
-2. Click the 'Open in Colab' button.
+2. Click the `Open in Colab` button.
 3. Run the code in the notebook.
 Remember to **replace `su_id` with your actual Stanford SUID**.
     * This code will read the data from the cloud database and perform the Tall & Skinny SVD to form an approximation of `v_true` (defined in the `generate_data` function of `map_function.py`) using `vt` which is the top right singular vector of the data matrix formed by collecting 1000 different noisy measurements of the underlying $1000 \times 1000$ matrix.
 4. Compare the accuracy of using this `vt` to that obtained from using only one approximation formed using one $1000 x 1000$ matrix.